Douglas-fir tussock moth, Orgyia pseudotsugata

 Life history and habits

 Douglas-fir tussock moths have four life stages: egg, larvae, pupa, and adult.
-Eggs are the overwintering stage, and typically hatch in late May.
+Eggs overwinter in the foliage of host trees and typically hatch in late May.
+A single egg mass can contain as many as 200 eggs.
 Newly emerged larvae migrate upward and feed on new foliage, which can cause needles to wilt and turn from green to brown.
-During this stage of development, the caterpillars may be dispersed to new locations through wind currents, which is necessary for establishing new infestations because female adult moths do not fly.
+During this stage of development, the caterpillars may be dispersed within 200 m (656 feet) of an infested tree through wind currents, which is necessary for establishing new infestations because female moths do not fly.
 By mid-July or August, the larvae become fully grown and will migrate to a nearby tree that is not infested.
 Here, they form brown, spindle-shaped cocoons until they emerge as adults in late July to mid-August.
-Adults mate near the pupal case of females, and this species produces one generation per year.
+Adults mate near the pupal case of females.
+One generation is produced annually.

 Injury